cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLMOPT_CONTENT_LENGTH_PENALTY_SIZE.md

 # DEFAULT

-0, which means that the size penalization is inactive.
+The default value is 0, which means that the size penalization is inactive.

-# %PROTOCOLS%

 # EXAMPLE